JavaScript is required

 Do your 15 minutes of active learning (flashcards, grammar practice, writing) in the morning when your brain is fresh.
 Get your 30 minutes of passive exposure during lunch or commute time (listening to podcasts, watching videos).
 Then do 15 minutes of review before bed to reinforce what you encountered during the day.

-This totals just one hour, but it's distributed in a way that matches how busy people actually live.
+This totals just one hour, but it's distributed in a way that matches how busy people live.
 You're not trying to carve out a solid hour of uninterrupted time, which is basically impossible for most adults.

 4. Focus on high-value activities using the 80/20 rule